MicrosoftDocs/Viva/Teams-insights/viva-insights-protect-time.md

 The virtual commute experience consists of the following four steps.
 All four steps are optional.

 1. **Close out current tasks.** Virtual commute shows you your tasks in the Microsoft To-Do list whose due date is today.
-This step gives you the opportunity to mark each task as complete ("**It's done**") or to set a reminder.
+In this step, you can mark each task as complete ("**It's done**") or set a reminder.
 To take no action on your tasks, select **Next**.
-(Note that if you currently have no tasks, this step is skipped.)
+(Note that this step is automatically skipped if you currently have no tasks.)

-2. **Add new tasks.** Virtual commute shows you your tasks in the Microsoft To-Do list whose due date is today.
-This step gives you the opportunity to mark each task as complete ("**It's done**") or to set a reminder.
-To take no action on your tasks, select **Next**.
+2. **Add new tasks.** Use this step to add new steps to the list in Microsoft To-Do.
+To add no tasks, select **Next**.

+3.

+4.

 ## Related topics